H-E-L-P/dmu_products/dmu1/dmu1_ml_Bootes/readme.md

 # Master list on Bootes

-Bootes is based on a catalogue produced by Micahel Brown (reference).
+Bootes is based on a catalogue produced by Michael Brown (currently unpublished).
 This is described in dmu_0_Bootes_Brown.
+We decided to also make a catalogue using the standard HELP process in order to check the Bootes Brown catalogue.
+After doing this we found that the aperture matched catalogue of Brown performed better in the photometric redshift pipeline.
+This may be due to the fact that there are no 5+ band surveys on Bootes so the extra constraints from aperture matching all the bands simultaneously yield a larger fraction of good redshifts.

 | Survey | Telescope / Instrument  | Filters (detection band in bold)  | Location        |
 |--------|-------------------------|:---------------------------------:|-----------------|